hyunique/hyunique/README.md

-### Hi there 👋
+### Hi there! 👋
 My name is Elena.
-I'm a self taught Front-end Developer with a strong background in design.
-I enjoy working with creative designs and making them come to life through my code.
-Right now I am focusing on learning everything that is related to React.
-Currently I am seeking an opportunity to leverage my creativity, technical expertise, and passion for coding to contribute to a dynamic software development team.
+I'm a Front-End Developer with a solid design background.
+I taught myself to code by diving into online resources, navigating through official documentation, and embracing a fair share of trial and error.
+I serve as a bridge connecting the communication and skill gap between designers and developers.

 My personal motto: You can learn and do anything, if you want to.